ElektraInitiative/libelektra/doc/decisions/header_include.md

 ## Rationale

 The decision highlights the difference between installed and non-installed headers.
-The main driving factor for using `""` at all was that including a non-installed private header with `<>` would be unexpected.
-Since non-installed headers shouldn't be in the (standard) include-path.
+The main driving factor for using `""` at all was that including a non-installed private header with `<>` would be unexpected, since non-installed headers shouldn't be in the (standard) include-path.

 See also considered alternatives.